senzing-garage/go-logging/docs/examples.md

 To create a unique identifier, not just an integer, a [go format string](https://pkg.go.dev/fmt) can be used as an ID template.
+**NOTE:** the identifier string should include `%04d` so that the message number is included in the message ID.
 Example:

 ```go